cogo152/g-flyweight-objetcs/README.md

-Basic implementation of flyweight design pattern with object pool.
+Basic implementation of flyweight, factory, prototype, design pattern with object pool.

 Click on mouse as much as you can.